Library study spaces must be booked in advance. See the Seat Booking page for more information.

 one collection slot.
 Multiple items may be collected at the same time.

 Follow the instructions on the Collections booking page to book your slot and

 ensure that you have read and understood the terms and conditions.

 Ensure that you have received a confirmation email for your booking.
 This should

 arrive within a few minutes of placing your booking.
 If you do not recevie your confirmation email please contact us.

 Booking times must be strictly adhered to.
 The collection slots have been put in

 place to maintain social distancing and ensure the process is safe for staff and

 students.
 Do not come to the campus to collect your items unless you have booked a slot.
-You will not be permitted to enter the building without a confirmed booking.

 If you need to cancel your booking please use the link in the confirmation email you